Losant/losant-docs/docs/dashboards/overview.md

 This will generate a code snippet, which you can drop into any HTML document at the place where you want the embedded dashboard to appear.

 An embedded dashboard only includes the dashboard's blocks, not its title, configuration buttons or Losant header and footer.
-The image below is a screenshot of a dashboard, this is the only section that would appear if the dashboard were embedded.
+The image below is a screenshot of a dashboard.
+This is the only content that appears when a dashboard is embedded.

 ![Dashboard Embed Diff](/images/dashboards/dashboard-embed-diff.png "Dashboard Embed Diff")